Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 	- Airiona is upset by the way the other cyvolter are acting she realizes that citizens can be just as bad as cybervator
 	- This changes Airiona strengthens belief that the majority of of Cybervators are stupid instead all humans are.
 Xenos tells her that it actually mob mentality and selfish preservation that cause people to act this way. people don't want to be alone so they follow what they may think is the masses no matter how wrong it maybe to protect their self

-- Makkusu's alturism becomes contagious and eventually becomes the basis for the Cyvolters identity at this point Makkusu either accepts or realize that he is a Cyvolter
+- Makkusu's alturism becomes contagious and eventually becomes the basis for the Cyvolters identity at this point Makkusu either accepts or realize that he is a Cyvolter or she is shown helping another cyvolter

 	Makkusu is about to mine cyber.beast or fight another cybervator alone He spots a girl that waves at him but he doesn't know who she is so he he casually ignores her